 If you can't keep your cat

-If your reason for not wanting to keep your cat is due to it having behavioural problems, or difficulty in adapting to an existing pet in the household, consider seeking professional advice to resolve the problem.
-Find more about Cat Problem Behaviours and Training.
+If the reason for not wanting to keep your cat is because the cat has behavioural problems, or difficulty adapting to an existing pet in the household, you can seek professional advice to resolve the problem.

 If you still can't keep your cat

-In this case you must find an appropriate new home for the cat, for instance, with family or friends.
-Alternatively, the breeder you originally purchased your cat from (if applicable) may be willing to take your cat back.
+In this case you must find an appropriate new home for the cat.
+This could be with family or friends, or if you purchased the cat from a breeder, they may be willing to take your cat back.

-Dumping or abandonment of animals is an offence (under the Prevention of Cruelty to Animals Act 1986), and can lead to substantial fines and potential imprisonment.
+Dumping or abandonment of animals is an offence (under the Prevention of Cruelty to Animals Act 1986) and can lead to substantial fines and potential imprisonment.
 Dumped animals are likely to suffer starvation and disease, which can lead to death.
-Report cases of abandoned cats or dogs to your local council or the RSPCA.
+Report cases of abandoned cats or dogs to your local council or the RSPCA Victoria.

-As discussed above, the preferred course of action if you can no longer keep your cat is to find a new home for him/her, such as with family or friends.
-The next best option is to surrender your cat to a pound, shelter or rescue organisation.
-However, as a last resort only, if you cannot find a new home for your cat, it is kinder to have a veterinarian put him/her to sleep (euthanase them), rather than dump or abandon your cat.
-If you are having an animal put to sleep it must be done humanely.
-A veterinary practitioner is best placed to do this.
+As a last resort only, if you cannot find a new home for your cat, it is kinder to have a vet euthanase your cat rather than to dump or abandon your cat.
+If you are having an animal euthanased it must be done humanely.
+A vet is best placed to do this.